spaceprofessor/aed-handout/HAAE-D01_Handout.md

 ![](figures/haae-d01_intro_Seite_21.png)

-You can see that the lift-to-drag ratio, L/D, is not constant but varies along the entry path.
+You can see that the lift-to-drag ratio, L/D, is not constant but varies along the entry trajectory.
 More on this in the lecture of Prof. Havermann

 ---